BielRoig/hfeb-guide/content/docs/the-deck/_index.md

   <a class="toolbox-card">{{< scryfall-card name="Akroma, Angel of Wrath" set="lgn" />}}</a>
 </div>

-The engine is **Hermit Druid**, which mills the entire library since all our lands are non-basic.
-With a full graveyard, **Psychatog** takes the role of Devourer — exiling graveyard cards in exchange for +1/+1 pumps.
+The engine is **Hermit Druid**, which mills the entire library since all your lands are non-basic.
+With a full graveyard, **Psychatog** takes the role of Devourer: exiling graveyard cards in exchange for +1/+1 pumps.
 Since these are not counters, Triskelion can't be the finisher, so **Akroma** closes the game in combat instead.
 Her haste, evasion, and trample are essential to convert those pumps into lethal damage.

 ---